sagerpascal/speech-prediction/docs/concept.md

 # Current Status

 The application is still under development.
-So far, only a proof of concept has been created:
+So far, only a few experiments were conducted:

+## Predict a Segment in a MFCC
 1. Different waveforms from
    the [SPEECHCOMMANDS](https://pytorch.org/audio/stable/_modules/torchaudio/datasets/speechcommands.html) dataset are loaded.
 One command in the dataset is a men who says "eight":